Family Araneidae (Orbweb spiders)

-It feeds on flying insects caught in its web.
-Seen summer to autumn, and found on low vegetation, bushes and trees in various habitats, including woodland edges, hedgerows and gardens.
-Common and widespread throughout.
+Seen summer to autumn, and found in various habitats, including woodland edges, hedgerows and gardens.
+Common and widespread throughout, and native to Britain.